Syrian hamster variations: Black

-The black colour was imported to the UK in 1991.
-Before then, Sables were referred to as black, but are lighter than the actual black hamsters.
+The Black colour was imported to the UK in 1991.
+Before then, Sables were referred to as black, but are lighter than the actual Black hamsters.
 Black hamsters have a consistent jet black coat, with some white on the paws and belly.
-The black gene is recessive, which is why the variation was not discovered until recently.
-The discovery of the black hamster has allowed scientists and breeders to produce many new variations, including Dove, when bred with Cinnamon hamsters, and Chocolate, when combined with rust.
+The Black gene is recessive, which is why the variation was not discovered until recently.
+The discovery of the Black hamster has allowed scientists and breeders to produce many new variations, including Dove, when bred with Cinnamon hamsters, and Chocolate, when combined with Rust.
 This colouration is often falsely known as "Black Bear" and, if with a Band or other White Pattern, "Panda Bear".
 Both of these terms are, however, incorrect.

 Cream

-The cream variety ranges from sandy to orange-cream.
+The Cream variety ranges from sandy to orange-cream.
 This variation (a naturally occurring mutation) was first discovered in the United Kingdom in 1951 and is a "self" colour.
 There are further sub-types of this variation, determined by the colour of the eyes, which can be black, red or ruby.
-Black eyed creams typically have dark grey ears, although this is not necessarily the case, whereas red eyed creams have flesh coloured ears.
+Black-Eyed Creams typically have dark grey ears, although this is not necessarily the case, whereas Red-Eyed Creams have flesh-coloured ears.
+Red-Eyed Cream occurs when both the Cream gene "ee" and the Cinnamon gene "pp" are shown together on the hamster.

 Cinnamon

 Cinnamon is a recessive gene and is a very common one.
 It first appeared in 1958.
 Many owners confuse this colour with Golden, Honey and Yellow.

-Another kind of Cinnamon is Cinnamon Fawn (ppruru), a very rare color thought to be extinct.
-Cinnamon Fawn appeared in the 1960s in the results sheets of the Midland Hamster club, in England.
-Unlike Cinnamon, Cinnamon Fawn is pastel orange, with a grey undercoat instead of a blueish one and has flesh coloured ears and not brown ones.
+Cinnamon hamsters will have a red body, blue agouti markings, red eyes, and pink ears.
+On poorer quality Cinnamon coats, the agouti markings may just appear darker red than the body.
+Cinnamon hamsters will also have an ivory/white belly.

 White

-There are three different types of white hamster: dark, flesh eared and black eyed.
+There are three different types of White hamster: Dark, Flesh-Eared and Black-Eyed.
 All three are completely white.
-The dark eared variety first appeared in 1952 and has red eyes which darken as the animal ages.
-Black eyed whites have flesh coloured ears.
-Flesh eared whites, often described as albinos, were first mentioned in the National Hamster Council Journal in 1956.
-As the name suggests, flesh eared whites have flesh ears and pink eyes.
+The Dark-Eared variety first appeared in 1952 and has red eyes which darken as the animal ages.
+Black-Eyed Whites have flesh-coloured ears.
+Flesh-Eared Whites, often described as albinos, were first mentioned in the National Hamster Council Journal in 1956.
+As the name suggests, Flesh-Eared Whites have flesh ears and pink eyes.

 Rust

 Rust, formerly called Guinea Gold, is a naturally occurring mutation that is currently very rare.
-They are very easily mistaken for Goldens.
-The difference between a Rust and a Golden is mostly in the cheek flashes; in Rust they are Brown rather than Black, and the base colour for Rust is a brownish colour rather than a slate grey.
+They are easily mistaken for Goldens.
+The difference between a Rust and a Golden is mostly in the cheek flashes; in Rust they are brown rather than black, and the base colour for Rust is a brownish colour rather than a slate grey.